Chapter 5. Creating the data plane

 managementNetwork: ctlplane

-8. Specify the Secret CRs used to source the usernames and passwords to register the operating system of the nodes that are not registered to the Red Hat Customer Portal, and enable repositories for your nodes.
-The following example demonstrates how to register your nodes to CDN.
-For details on how to register your nodes with Red Hat Satellite 6.13, see Managing Hosts.
+8. Specify the Secret CRs used to source the usernames and passwords to register the operating system of your nodes and to enable repositories.
+The following example demonstrates how to register your nodes to Red Hat Content Delivery Network (CDN).
+For information about how to register your nodes with Red Hat Satellite 6.13, see Managing Hosts.

 nodeTemplate: